conradborchers/ngss-vs-ccss/README.md

 ## Data availability

-To learn more about the project data set and its availability, please send an email to ANON at [ANON@DOMAIN.COM](mailto:ANON@DOMAIN.COM).
+To learn more about the project data set and its availability, please send an email to Conrad at conborchers@gmail.com.